No Re-Train, More Gain: Upgrading Backbones with Diffusion model for Pixel-Wise and Weakly-Supervised Few-Shot Segmentation: Methodology

 Transforming coarse, backbone-agnostic priors into precise segmentation results presents a significant challenge.
 A simplistic approach might involve merging these priors with low-resolution features and employing an up-sampler for single-step inference.
 However, this would introduce backbone-sensitive features and dimension-specific up-samplers, contradicting our objective of facilitating backbone upgrade without re-training.
 To address this issue, we propose the Unified Quality-aware Diffusion-based Decoder (UQDD).
-This module leverages the iterative refinement characteristic of the diffusion process to align with the varying granularity of priors. (ranging from weak to strong supervisions, e.g., scribble, bounding box, mask, and text.)
+This module leverages the iterative refinement characteristic of the diffusion process to align with the varying granularity of priors, ranging from weak supervisions (scribble, bounding box, and text) to strong supervision with mask.

 Specifically, we employ a U-Net architecture where the segmentation ground-truth $M_q$ serves as the clean sample $x_0$.
-The diffusion process is conditioned on $c$, a multi-scale prior composite aligned with U-Net layers.
-At each scale $l$, $c^l$ integrates backbone-agnostic priors: mean $\mu^l(p)$, variance $\Sigma^l(p)$, and backbone-independent query information (e.g., Canny, Sobel and VAE features).
-The forward process introduces Gaussian noise to the segmentation mask $x_0$ over $T$ timesteps, producing increasingly noisy masks ${x_1, x_2, ..., x_T}$.
+The diffusion process maintains a layer-wise correspondence between the backbone and UNet: for each backbone layer $l$, its outputs are processed by BAFT and UAPF, then are directly fed into the corresponding UNet layer $l$ as conditions.
+This layer-wise conditional information $c^l$ integrates two components: the statistical representations of backbone-agnostic priors (mean $\mu^l(p)$ and variance $\Sigma^l(p)$), and backbone-independent query information (e.g., Canny, Sobel, and VAE features).
+The forward process introduces Gaussian noise to the segmentation mask $x_0$ over $T$ timesteps, producing progressively noisier masks ${x_1, x_2, ..., x_T}$.
 This process is formulated as a Markov chain with a fixed variance schedule $\beta_1, \beta_2, \ldots, \beta_T$:

 where \(\mu_c\) is an offset determined by the condition \(c\).
 The conditional reverse process is formulated as: